Skip to main content

 Celina Stewart

-Celina Stewart joined the League of Women Voters as Senior Director of Advocacy and Litigation in April 2018.
-In this role she developed and implemented League political strategies and policy positions around election reform and voting rights issues; oversaw prospective litigation for the national and state leagues; worked closely with League grassroots staff in implementing national agenda; and served as lead lobbyist and liaison with Congress and the Administration for the League.
-She was promoted to Senior Director and then to Chief Counsel in April 2019 and July 2020, respectively.
-In her new role, she continues the work she started and works to build stronger relationships with legal partners, strengthen relationships and visibility of the League at the Hill, and continues oversight of the People Powered Fair Maps™ initiative.
+Celina first joined the League in 2018 as Director of Advocacy and Litigation.
+In this role, she developed and implemented League political strategies and policy positions around voting rights, election reform, redistricting, and campaign finance issues; directed prospective litigation opportunities involving the national, state, and local Leagues in federal courts; worked closely with League grassroots staff in implementing the national agenda; and served as the lead lobbyist and liaison with Congress and the Administration for the League.
+She was promoted to Senior Director in April 2019 and to Chief Counsel in July 2020.
+In these roles, she worked to incorporate broader strategic vision and implementation by building stronger relationships with legal partners, strengthening relationships and visibility of the League on the Hill, executing the League’s redistricting initiative, People Powered Fair Maps™, and launching the League’s multi-decade One Person One Vote campaign to end the Electoral College.

-Prior to joining the League, she was acting Chief Operating Officer and Director of Philanthropy at an electoral reform nonprofit where she split her time between managing a small, but mighty development team and managing the day-to-day operations of the organization.
+Prior to joining the League, she was acting Chief Operating Officer and Director of Philanthropy at an electoral reform nonprofit where she split her time between managing a small but mighty development team and managing the day-to-day operations of the organization.
 Celina’s experience also includes serving as a litigation consultant to several Am 100 law firms handling complex merger and acquisition transactions; legislative aide at the Michigan legislature handling the public interest portfolio for the House Tax Chair; and as Legal Counsel to the Minority Leader Stacey Abrams at the Georgia House of Representatives.
-As Legal Counsel, she assisted in developing and implementing the Caucus’s legislative agenda and was appointed to Reapportionment Counsel where she led a team of technical mappers and legal assistants to draw alternative redistricting maps in compliance with Section 5 of the Voting Rights Act.
-Upon returning home to D.C. in 2012, she served as Director for the Congressional Black Caucus Institute’s 21st Century program, where she oversaw all quarterly conferences and worked with corporate giants and Members of Congress to produce the Annual Report, a policy recommendation manual presented to the President of the United States.
+As Legal Counsel to Leader Abrams, she assisted in developing and implementing the Caucus’s legislative agenda.
+She was appointed to Reapportionment Counsel, where she led a team of technical mappers and legal assistants to draw alternative redistricting maps in compliance with Section 5 of the Voting Rights Act.
+Upon returning home to DC in 2012, she served as Executive Director for the Congressional Black Caucus Institute’s 21st Century program, where she oversaw all quarterly conferences and worked with corporate giants and Members of Congress to produce the Annual Report, a policy recommendation manual presented to the President of the United States.

-Celina earned her J.D. from Western Michigan University Law School and her B.A. in Sociology from Spelman College.
+Celina earned her JD from Western Michigan University Law School and her BA in Sociology from Spelman College.
 She has served on the Boards of the Bar Association of DC; the Women’s Bar Association of DC; the National Association of Advancement of Colored People (NAACP-DC); and was an American Bar Foundation Law Practice Fellow.
-Beyond her professional and social accolades, she authored an event planning guidebook, the Pocket Planner, and is an avid traveler and foodie and wine-tasting enthusiast.
+Beyond her professional and social accolades, she authored an event planning guidebook, the Pocket Planner, foodie, and wine-tasting enthusiast.

 Photo: DFinney Photography